arduino/help-center-content/content/Hardware Support/Alvik/Update-firmware-and-libraries-for-Arduino-Alvik.md

    !["Connect to serial port" dialog window on PC and Chromebook](img/connect-to-serial-port.png)

+   You can disconnect and reconnect the device to verify the correct port in the serial port dialog.

    > [!NOTE]
    > The appearance of this window may vary depending on your operating system.
 Similarly, the port you need to select might differ in name or format.